shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 ```
 result = await avaSwap.buyTokens({ from : investor, value: web3.utils.toWei('1', 'Ether')})
 ```
-In BuyForm.js file import the logos and ABIs of Avax, Dai, ChainLink Tokens
+In the BuyForm component, import the logos and ABIs of the AVAX, Dai & ChainLink tokens.

 BuyForm.js
 ```